Aloha! Thanks so much for stopping by my blog ^_^

 My name is Kathy and I was born and raised in Honolulu, Hawaii.
 I love to eat, I love to cook, I love everything about food.
 Especially food in Hawaii.

-I was torn for years about what to do, and finally, thanks to support (and a lot of help) from my husband Bin and friend Jee, I started Onolicious Hawaii in 2019.
-I hope you’ll use this blog as a resource and guide for Hawaii food.
-There are many delicious things to eat and discover on our islands.
-Come enjoy!
+I was torn for years about what to do, and finally, thanks to support from my friend Jee and my husband, I started Onolicious Hawaii in 2019.
+I hope you’ll use this blog as a resource and guide for Hawaii cooking, traveling, and eating.
+There are many onolicious things to discover on our islands.
+Come enjoy! 🤙

 Email: aloha (@) onolicioushawaii.com || Instagram: @onolicioushawaii